aplbrain/grand/README.md

 | `DynamoDBBackend` | A graph stored in two sister tables in AWS DynamoDB | ✅     |
 | `NetworkXBackend` | A NetworkX graph, in memory                         | ✅     |
 | `SQLBackend`      | A graph stored in two SQL-queryable sister tables   | ✅     |

+You can read more about usage and learn about backends and dialects in [the wiki](https://github.com/aplbrain/grand/wiki).